MarekBykowski/cxl_run_qemu/README.md

 Pick `docker-generic` if unsure.

 Howto for downlading artifacts in here https://github.com/MarekBykowski/ghcr-publish-install-packages.

+Below are steps for cloning that repo with the help scripts and running them.

-Copy the files from that repo
+- copy the files from that repo
 ```
 tmpdir=$(mktemp -d)
 git clone --depth=1 --branch master \